thinkshout/thinkshout/work/00a-selma.md

 ---
 layout: project
-shortname: Southern Poverty Law Center
+shortname: Selma - Bridge to the Ballot
 title: |
   Selma - The Bridge to the Ballot
 permalink: work/splc/selma/